King of the Ring (2002): Storylines

 A secondary feud from the SmackDown! brand was between The Hurricane and Jamie Noble for the Cruiserweight Championship.
 On the June 6 episode of SmackDown!, Noble and his valet Nidia made their WWE debut by attacking The Hurricane in his locker room.
 The following week on SmackDown!, after The Hurricane lost to Test in a King of the Ring Qualifying match, Noble and Nidia made their way to the ring and took turns finishing The Hurricane off with a series of slaps before taking his mask.
 On the June 20 episode of SmackDown!, Noble defeated Billy Kidman to become the number one contender for The Hurricane's Cruiserweight Championship at King of the Ring.
 After the match, The Hurricane got his mask back after nailing Noble with a chokeslam.

-A secondary feud from the Raw brand was between Trish Stratus and Molly Holly for the Women's Championship.
+A secondary feud from the Raw brand was between Trish Stratus and Molly Holly for the WWE Women's Championship.
 On the April 1 episode of Raw, after Stratus defeated Terri Runnels in a Paddle on a Pole match, Holly returned in a drastic attitude change and new look by nailing Stratus in the head with a paddle, breaking it into two.
 On the May 27 episode of Raw, Stratus and Spike Dudley defeated Holly and William Regal in a mixed tag team match.
 After the match, Holly attacked Stratus with Regal's brass knuckles.
 Holly would sneak attack Stratus on many occasions, leading to a title match between the two for Stratus' Women's Championship at King of the Ring.

 Canceled match

-Stone Cold Steve Austin was scheduled to face Eddie Guerrero at King of The Ring, as the two developed a storyline feud.
+"Stone Cold" Steve Austin was scheduled to face Eddie Guerrero at King of the Ring, as the two developed a storyline feud.
 However, Austin walked out and left the company prior to this event.
 Ric Flair was announced as a last-minute replacement for Austin in the match against Guerrero.